Metaxades: Illegal immigration

 Metaxades has been frequently involved in incidents related to illegal immigration due to its geographical location and the presence of a border guard office.
 The area has seen a rise in illegal immigration, particularly through the Greek-Turkish border, which has led to various challenges for the local community.

 Human traffickers often transport illegal immigrants through the area, sometimes driving vehicles in reverse on local roads, which has resulted in accidents and property damage.
 Additionally, illegal immigrants frequently pass through the village, occasionally causing damage to homes, farms and other structures in the general area of the region.
 Instances of car theft have also been reported.

 In 2019, a notable incident was reported by a female teacher and regional council candidate, who encountered a group of 20 to 30 illegal immigrants while driving on a rural road near Metaxades.
 The group, emerging suddenly from nearby vegetation, blocked her path by throwing their bags onto the road.
 The teacher, who was alone in her vehicle, quickly turned around and drove back to avoid the group.
 The incident prompted a police investigation, as the group's intentions remained unclear, though the presence of backpacks suggested they had recently crossed the Evros River.

 Tradition

 The area of Metaxades is rich in customs and traditions, both religious and seasonal, which keep the flame of tradition alive over time.
 Customs and, by extension, traditions, have a collective character, as all the villagers participate, and not only them.
 The customs in Metaxades, through their revival, provide an opportunity for the residents of the area to come together in the context of festive events.
 Accompanied by food and drink from the Cultural Association of Metaxades, customs and traditions take on a celebratory character.

+Social structure and family life

+Society in Metaxades was traditionally agrarian, organized around the extended family unit which typically included a couple and their parents.
+Gender roles were distinct yet cooperative, while forestry and heavy plowing were exclusively male domains, women participated in all agricultural tasks, livestock feeding, and milking, in addition to domestic management.
+Children entered the workforce early, around age 9 or 10.

+The village utilized specific kinship terms in daily address.
+A father was addressed as baba and a mother as mana, while grandfathers were pappou and grandmothers babou.
+Unique honorifics were used for siblings: an older brother was called Batis and an older sister Tsatsa.
+In-law relations also carried specific titles, for instance, a daughter-in-law addressed her father-in-law as Afent (Master) and a groom was addressed by his wife’s siblings as Mpasia.

+Community life was characterized by strong mutual aid (allilovoitheia).
+Villagers voluntarily assisted one another in house building and urgent agricultural work.
+Godparenthood (koumparia) created strict social bonds, marriage between families linked by godparenthood was forbidden, and changing a godparent required the original godparent's permission and blessing.